 Here is a picture of the Dimmuborgir map with all the hiking trails for you to choose.
 The parking area and entrance is at the top of the picture, above the white trail.

 - Small circle (white) – 570 meters – 10-15 minutes takes you to the Borgarskora channel and some of the main features

 - Big circle (yellow) – 840m – 15-20 minutes takes you to Hallarflöt (Hallar place), a small grassy area surrounded by lava pinnacles and rock formations near the gate and further formations

 - Church circle (Kirkjuhringur - red) – 2.3 km – 1h takes you to the most famous feature: the church

-- The crooked path (Krokastigur): – 2km – 1.5 to 2 hours – Indicated as difficult it goes through the middle of the field.
+- The crooked path (Krokastigur): – 2km – 1.5 to 2 hours – Indicated as difficult, it goes through the middle of the field.
 This is a less flat trail.
-But all comments I saw what that it was not really difficult.
+But the comments I saw said that it was not really difficult.

 - The Mellond Circle (Mellanahringur) – 3.4km – 1.5 to 2 hours takes you to sand filled lava and sand meadows